 The purpose of this policy is to help faculty and staff recognize the types of personal interests, outside activities and relationships that may create conflicts of interest and conflicts of commitment in the performance of their University duties, and to describe the process for disclosure and review of interests, activities and relationships.

-This Policy applies to all UNC Charlotte faculty and staff and of the University and its affiliated entities.
+This Policy applies to all UNC Charlotte faculty and staff of the University and its affiliated entities.

 III.
 Conflict of Interest